-Because the number of inter-station paths grows as the square of the number of stations, the data processing procedure that is applied to ambient noise cross-correlations must be designed to require minimal human interaction.
+Because the number of interstation paths grows as the square of the number of stations, the data processing procedure that is applied to ambient noise cross-correlations must be designed to require minimal human interaction.
 Erroneous dispersion measurements are more likely to arise than if analysts were providing guidance at strategic intervals along the process.
 Data quality control measures, therefore, must be devised to identify and reject bad measurements and compute quality assurance statistics for the accepted measurements.

-First, we have found that a reliable dispersion measurement at period τ requires an inter-station spacing (Δ in km) of at least 3 wavelengths (λ): $\Delta > 3\lambda = 3c\tau$ or $\tau < \Delta/3c$.
-Because phase speed $c \sim 4$ km/sec, for measurements obtained at an inter-station spacing of Δ , there is a maximum cut-off period of about $\tau{\rm max} = \Delta/12$.
-We have clearly observed the degradation of dispersion measurements at periods greater than about $\tau{\rm max}$, at least for group speeds.
-This imposes a severe constraint on measurements obtained from small regional arrays such as PASSCAL experiments.
-A broad-band network 500 km in extent, for example, can only produce measurements up to about 40 sec period, and that only for the stations across the entire array which is only a small subset of the inter-station paths.
+First, we have found that a reliable dispersion measurement at period $\tau$ requires an interstation spacing ( $\Delta$ in km) of at least 3 wavelengths ( $\lambda$ ): $\Delta > 3\lambda = 3c\tau$ or $\tau < \Delta/3c$ .
+Because phase speed $c \sim 4 \text{ km s}^{-1}$ , for measurements obtained at an interstation spacing of $\Delta$ , there is a maximum cut-off period of about $\tau{\text{max}} = \Delta/12$ .
+We clearly observe the degradation of dispersion measurements at periods greater than about $\tau{\text{max}}$ , at least for group speeds.
+This imposes a severe constraint on measurements.
+A broad-band network 500 km in extent, for example, can only produce measurements up to about 40 s period, and that only for the stations across the entire array which is a small subset of the interstation paths.
 Intermediate and long period measurements most likely will be obtained from the array to surrounding stations, which indicates the importance of permanent (back-bone) stations in the context of regional deployments.
 At present, we have less experience with phase speed measurements obtained on cross-correlations of ambient noise, so it is possible that the period cut-off may be able to be relaxed for phase speeds.

 Second, we need the means to determine the reliability of dispersion measurements that satisfy the period cut-off criterion.
 One way to estimate reliability is comparison with ground truth.
 The best case would be when an earthquake has occurred beneath one of the stations.
-Figures 15 and 16 present an example comparison, using an earthquake that occurred near station PFO (Pinyon Flat, CA, USA).
-(Date = Oct 31, 2001, $m_b = 5.2$, lat = 33.508, lon = -116.514, depth = 15.2 km).
-The six paths that are selected are shown in Figure 15 and comparison between the cross-correlation and the earthquake signals is presented in

-Figure 16 in two disjoint frequency bands.
-The amplitude spectra of both the earthquake and cross-correlation waveforms have been whitened similarly in each period band to aid comparison.
-In general, the arrival times of the fundamental Rayleigh waves (the largest amplitude arrivals in each panel) are similar, particularly in light of the source phase shift that affects the earthquake and the $\pi/4$ ambiguity that may affect the cross-correlation.
+Figs 14 and 15 present an example comparison, using an earthquake that occurred near station PFO (Pinyon Flat, CA, USA).
+(Date = Oct 31, 2001, $m_b = 5.2$ , lat = 33.508, lon = -116.514, depth = 15.2 km).
+The five paths that are selected are shown in Fig. 14 and comparison between the cross-correlation and the earthquake signals is presented in Fig. 15.
+To limit the comparison to the period range where both signals are strong, we multiplied the earthquake amplitude spectrum by the cross-correlation amplitude spectrum.
+This was then used as the amplitude spectrum for both signals.
+In general, the arrival times of the fundamental Rayleigh waves (the largest amplitude arrivals in each panel) are similar, particularly in light of the source phase shift that affects the earthquake.
 To compensate for the earthquake radiation pattern, we flip the sign of the earthquake records for stations CMB (Columbia, CA, USA) and LLLB (Lillooet, BC, Canada) which are to the north of station PFO.
 Also, because the earthquake is south-west of station PFO, the epicentral distances to the stations are greater than the distance between PFO and the other stations.
-To compensate for this and for the earthquake source phase shift, we introduce a time shift to each earthquake record.
-The time shift is indicated on each panel.
-In each case it is positive, meaning that the earthquake signal arrives later than the cross-correlation signal, as expected.
-Examples such as this lend confidence to the ability to interpret cross-correlations of ambient noise in terms of earth structure, similar to the way earthquake signals are interpreted.
-Coincidences between earthquake and station locations are, however, too rare to be of specific use for data selection or uncertainty estimation.
+To compensate for this,